geojupyter/presentation-debrief/slides.md

 assessed, and their costs increase unpredictably over time as it's easier to buy one more service than it is to migrate.

+Sometimes, the proprietary service shuts down, and existing science outputs cease to be reproducible.

-Proprietary systems are often as buggy or buggier than open source alternatives, but human biases like "sunk cost" cause us to be more forgiving towards software we've paid for.
+And proprietary systems are often as buggy or buggier than open source alternatives, but human biases like "sunk cost" cause us to be more forgiving towards software we've paid for.
 Perhaps because of this reduced accountability to their users, proprietary tools also often offer less respectful error messages than those found in community-owned software.
+On screen is a common error message ArcGIS users experience.
 :::